aramrw/jpdb.io-scraper/README.md

 -- **Automated Word Extraction**: Automatically scrapes and compiles words from anime, light novels, and web novels _(if they are available on [jpdb.io](https://jpdb.io/))_.

--- **Frequency Insights**: Provides frequency analysis to help you identify useful words at your proficiency level.
+-- **Frequency Insights**: Provides frequency analysis to help you identify useful words at your proficiency level before you scrape them.

 -- **Quickly Scrape Where You Left Off**: Tracks what anime / novels you frequently scrape + suggests similar ones.

 -- **Built In Frequency Sorter**: Gives you the option to sort words you scraped by using [this frequency dictionary](https://github.com/MarvNC/jpdb-freq-list) or 5 others from [here](https://drive.google.com/drive/folders/1g1drkFzokc8KNpsPHoRmDJ4OtMTWFuXi).

-**If you would like to use your own frequency dictionary**:
+**Standalone Frequency Sorter**

+**Using Your Wwn frequency Dictonary(s)**:
 + Download one from [here](https://drive.google.com/drive/folders/1g1drkFzokc8KNpsPHoRmDJ4OtMTWFuXi) *or any other ones that are compatible with* [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami).
 + copy **index.json** into the **yomichan_dicts** folder *(Make sure to rename index to the name of the dictionary)*.
 You don't need the meta banks.
 ```